Herwig9820/ledDimming/README.md

 # 2 Bresenham's Line Algorithm

 Bresenham's Line Algorithm ?
 Sounds complicated, but it isn't !
 This simple algorithm was first introduced by Mr. Bresenham, back in 1962, to draw an approximation for a line in a pixel matrix, using efficient integer arithmetic only.
-In the figure attached, a line (in this example: through the origin) with slope = 7/11 is shown.
+In the figure below, a line (in this example: through the origin) with slope = 7/11 is shown.
 Underneath, the y-coordinates are shown for each x-value.

 Of course one could calculate all these y-coordinates, round them to obtain integer values and use these values to select the pixels to switch 'ON' to draw the best line approximation.

-But we'll perform a very simple calculation instead: Bresenham's Line Algorithm (please refer to the figure).
+But we'll perform a very simple calculation instead: Bresenham's Line Algorithm (please refer to the figure below).
 And we'll even simplify it a little because we won't bother about rounding - that will be irrelevant once we move to LED dimming.

 ![Bresenham's line algorithm](https://github.com/user-attachments/assets/e96e7f3a-d476-4e80-b2a6-710f6c340f7b)